freeradical13/freeradical13.github.io/index.md

 All the fluid outside of cells is called [extracellular fluid][].
 The majority of extracellular fluid is called [interstitial fluid][], and the rest is blood plasma, and some other fluids.

-The [Lymphatic System][] is a part of the Circulatory System which has an alternative set of vessels called [lymphatic vessels][] which transport a fluid called lymph, although lymph is not circulated by pumping of the heart.
+The [Lymphatic System][] is a part of the Circulatory System which has an alternative set of vessels called [lymphatic vessels][] which transport a fluid called lymph, although lymph is not circulated by pumping of the heart but rather as a side effect of nearby moving muscles.

 [Lymph][] is interstitial fluid collected by the lymphatic vessels so that it may be transported to [lymph nodes][] where it is cleaned and mixed back into the blood.
-Some of lymph is blood that diffused across blood vessel walls.
+Some of lymph is blood that diffused across blood vessel walls, but it is largely plasma.

 ##### Blood Cells